MissouriState-CSC515-Spring2019/TeamXKCD/README.md

 # Overview

-We will create a single page application that will allow the user to see the current XKCD comic strip, see previous XKCD comic strips and to create permanent links to their favorite comic strip.
+We will create a single page application that will allow the user to see the current and previous XKCD comic strips, as well as I formation about those strips and the author.

 ## XkcdProject515